howlingsails/react-spring-docker-framework/README.md

 ## Repeatability

-The ability to reproduce the clean development environment on demand including the infrastructure.
+The ability to reproduce the clean development environment on demand including a full set of the infrastructure to operate the application

 ## Constant Patching